mathewmariani/mathewmariani.github.io/_posts/2018-08-26-assembly-simulator-in-javascript.md

 - `PC` Program Control, a 12-bit register that holds the address of the next program instruction to be executed.
 - `MAR` a 12-bit register that holds a memory address of an instruction (the operand of an instruction).
 - `IN` an 8-bit register that holds data read from an input device.
-- `OUT` an 8-bit register that holds data that is ready for the output device
+- `OUT` an 8-bit register that holds data that is ready for the output device.

 </div>
 </div>